krishna-thapa/photobook-aws-amplify-vue/README.md

   - Open the localhost with port: `20002`
   - It can be also done through AWS AppSync but it will make changes to Production data
   - You can see the query, mutation and subscription that are generated using schema file
+  - `amplify push`: To update the new aws services in aws amplify

 ## Project setup
 ```